 Visit Abdon Calderon Park

 This is the main park in Cuenca’s Centro Historico.
 It’s where you’ll find both the Old and the New Cathedrals of Cuenca.
-This bustling plaza is full of beautiful architecture and the center of the park is home to over 2,000 species of plants.
-It is a beautiful place to chill and watch life go by.
+This bustling plaza is full of beautiful architecture that has been well preserved through the ages.
+The center of the park is home to an astonishing 2,000 species of plants.
+This spot is a beautiful place to chill and watch life go by.
 You know how most Latin American Plaza de Armas are.
 Just sit and chill.

 Go Inside (And On Top Of!)
 The New Cathedral Of Cuenca

-Although the outside is breathtakingly beautiful, the interior of the New Cathedral of Cuenca is stunning as well.
+Although the outside is breathtakingly beautiful, the interior of the New Cathedral of Cuenca is equally breathtaking.
 It is intricately designed and extravagant.
 It is definitely one of the most beautiful cathedrals that you will find in Latin America.

 And for one of the best views of Cuenca, you can even go on top of the Cathedral itself.
-It is quite a few stairs but the view is beyond worth it.
+You will need to climb quite a few stairs but the view is beyond worth it.
 My friend counted and said it was 155 steps but I don’t trust him at anything math-related at all so take that with a grain of salt.
 It didn’t feel all that difficult but if you haven’t adjusted to the altitude, it might be.

 Take An Audio Tour of Cuenca’s Old Cathedral